kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE show bytes free after auto load has happened
 * DONE BUG bytes free wrong (inverted).
 Using the correct pointers?

-* TODO BUG function to store three copies of three bytes used to move stack around for swap, over, rot etc and cope with type flag
+* TODO BUG function to store three copies of three bytes used to move stack around for swap, over, rot etc and cope with type flag.
+Look for "TODO Use os stack swap memory"
 * TODO BUG Does OVER work with a string and a value on stack?
 I know swap does not so not expecting this to work.
 Yes copies as a pointer.
 Need to shift three bytes.
 Write a bit of code to store three bytes for stack movements.

 * TODO Add block/id count for auto load to show where it is looking